-10. Verbally threatening a staff member/student/person associated with the District or similar threats directed at a school building, property, or a school-related activity will be considered verbal assault.
+10. Verbally threatening a staff member/student/person associated with the District

+Verbal assault at school against a District employee, volunteer, or contractor or making bomb threats or similar threats directed at a school building, property, or a school-related activity will be considered verbal assault.
 Verbal threats or assault may result in suspension and expulsion Verbal assault is a communicated intent to inflict physical or other harm on another person, with a present intent and ability to act on the threat.